Wandalen/wTools/module/core/diagnostics_tools/tasks/normalization.md

 ### Assumptions
 *   The `test_tools` dependency provides a `trybuild`-like testing framework.
+*   `strip-ansi-escapes` crate is available and works as expected.

 ### Out of Scope
 *   Adding new features to the crate.